adaptlearning/adapt-contrib-gmcq/README.md

 Enter a path to the image for small device width.
 Paths should be relative to the src folder, e.g.

 course/en/images/gqcq-1-small.gif

-###feedback

-Feedback text that will be shown if this item is selected and is an incorrect answer.
-This only applies for `radio` button style questions where the value for `_selectable` is set to 1.

 ##Limitations